robinlau1981/fusion/README.md

 "pf_alpha" in the code  <----------->  "TS" in the paper

+A brief description of the code files is as follows

 main_alg_compare.m              : the main function for reproducing experimental results in the paper